johnvresilovic/mod1/README.md

-This project will be a game called Character Battle, where a user picks a character and then uses it to "fight" the computer's randomly assigned character.
-It will build on the Space Battle lab and it will also draw from the Skeleton Factory concepts we saw during a class about factories and objects.
+This project will be a game called Battle City, where a user's randomly generated character "fights" another randomly generated character.

 This README file will contain explanations of the technologies used and the approach taken, as well as a link to the live site, installation instructions, a list of unsolved problems, etc.